bertolinocastro/logbuch-example-output/README.md

 Each folder inside this repository is an output folder defined in `projects_folder` parameter at configuration file.

-Each example folder follows the '-l' option structure as follows:
+Each example folder follows the Logbuch `-l` option structure as follows:
 ```
  demonstration┐
               │